 After you've learned the mechanics of working with ARM templates and Azure PowerShell exentions, you'll learn more as we walk you through a case study from a recent project at CloudSkills.io.
 If you're interested in understanding the patterns and practices used by DevOps teams in the real-world, then you'll really enjoy this session.
 We'll take everything you've learned throughout the workshop and show you how to use it inside fully automated build and release pipelines in the Azure DevOps service.

 The workshop will run on July 17th and 18th 2019 from 9am to 4pm Central Time

 Nope.
 Some exposure will help, but we'll spend a good amount of time working through a refresher and introduction to many of the foundational PowerShell concepts you need to know.

 We are big believers in hands-on practice, however, having an Azure account is not a requirement for this event.
 You can register a free trial account if you'd like to follow along, but if that's not possible, we can offer you access via a sandbox account.
 Please contact [email protected] if you'd like to explore purchasing that option.

 We're not planning on doing any other events at this time.
-However, the videos will be made available to workshop attendees and you'll have lifetime access to watch whenever you'd like.
+However, the videos are available to anyone who signs up.
+They'll only be available for a limited time.

 Nope!
 They will not be shared with anyone who does not sign up.
 The videos will only be accessible to subscribers.